 Expenditure \$150,761

-Revenue (Fire Levy) \$0
+Revenue \$0

 General Fund Impact \$150,761

 FTE Positions 2.00

 - a.
-Description This initiative funds two Deputy Court Clerk positions (2.00 FTEs) totaling \$145,921 in on-going costs and \$4,840 in one-time costs for equipment and supplies.
-These positions will provide operational support for executive and judicial demands related to an increase workload in jury selection operations. - b.
-Service Level Impacts Additional staffing will allow the Circuit Court Clerk to maintain courtroom and jury operations, in compliance with executive and judicial mandates.
+Description This initiative funds two Deputy Court Clerk positions (2.00 FTEs) totaling \$145,921 in ongoing costs and \$4,840 in one-time costs for equipment and supplies.
+These positions will provide operational support for executive and judicial demands related to an increased workload in jury selection operations. - b.
+Service Level Impacts Additional staffing will allow the Circuit Court Clerk to maintain courtroom and jury operations, in compliance with executive and judicial mandates. - 2.
+Land Records Management System (LRMS) Records Administration